Gaurav-2503/CRUD-operation/README.md

 STEPS :
    - Install Thunder client in vs code ( in extensions )
    - Click on Collections -> three lines
-   - Then choose above file and give API calls as per ypur choice.
+   - Then choose above file and give API calls as per your choice.